IBM-Blockchain/ansible-collection/docs/source/roles/endorsing_organization.rst

   peer_name (optional, str, *organization_name* Peer)
     The name of the peer.

+    If more than one peer is being created using the *peers* parameter, then a number will be appended to the specified peer name.

   peer_state_db (optional, str, couchdb)
     ``couchdb`` - Use CouchDB as the state database for this peer.